Interoperable-data/automate-va/docs/ERADIS/CERTIFICATES.md

    vpa:checkedCompliance <nobo:Assessment-123> , <nobo:Compliance-123-45> ; # a private URI

 # Elsewhere in this private KG
-<nobo:Assessment-123> a era:CABAssessment , vpa:Compliance ;
+<nobo:Assessment-123> a era:CABAssessmentCheck , vpa:Compliance ;
   dct:description "General Validity statement" ;
   rdfs:seeAlso "URL of the CAB report" ;
   era:cabValidityStatement """This certificate is valid for the Object of Assessment as mentioned above as long as compliance of the Object of Assessment with certification requirements is maintained by the Applicant."""@en

-<nobo:Compliance-123-45> a era:CABAssessment , vpa:Compliance ;
+<nobo:Compliance-123-45> a era:CABAssessmentCheck , vpa:Compliance ;
   vpa:checkedRequirement <URI of the standards , TSI, etc> ; # <<<<<< Assessment Requirements can be expressed here vpa:checkedSection <URI of Concept representing - Precise Section of the above> ;
   vpa:compliant "true"^^xsd:boolean ;